 To grow vines and grapes successfully at home (which is more than possible) you need the right spot – your warmest, sunniest and most sheltered corner, ideally south-facing where the soil is well drained.

 There are approximately 164 wineries and 522 commercial vineyards in England with 150 vineyards open to the public.
-We are one of England’s oldest vineyards, and we’re open to the public [Tuesday to Sunday] for wine tours and tastings.
+We are one of England’s oldest vineyards, and we’re open to the public [Saturday & Sunday] for wine tastings.

 Unsurprisingly, the majority of viticulture takes place in the south, where the climate is slightly warmer and drier.
 Although as temperatures rise with climate change, wine making may begin to proliferate across the entire country.
 For now, the majority of commercial vineyards tend to be located in the southern strip of England’s coast, from Cornwall to Kent.